Cross Tabulation: Multi-level Correlation

 - Cross Tab – Two Level

 This option will be selected by default.
-Choose your Stub (Horizontal Variable) and Banner (Vertical Variable) from the list of survey questions.
+Choose your Stub (Horizontal Variable) and Banner (Vertical Variable) from the list of questions.
 For example, you might want to see whether an employee’s job satisfaction is correlated to tenure.

 - Cross Tab – Three Level